2011–2012 Mauritanian protests: Legacy

 Similar to protests in other countries impacted by the Arab Spring, the protest movement demonstrated the power of social media to mobilize protest, increased organization and mobilization of Mauritania's youth, and demonstrated the continued salience of ethnic identity and ethnic divisions despite repeated attempts to bridge this divide, especially in the multi-ethnic Mauritania where sharp divisions exist between Black and Arab Mauritanians.
-The February 25th Movement and subsequent protests also resulted in increased repression of protests and greater stifling of dissent that continued even after the departure of Aziz from office in 2019 and the ascension of Mohamed Ould Ghazouani to the presidency — Mauritania's first peaceful transfer of power since Mauritania's independence in 1960.
+The February 25th Movement and subsequent protests also resulted in increased repression of protests and greater stifling of dissent that continued even after the departure of Aziz from office in August 2019 and the ascension of Mohamed Ould Ghazouani to the presidency — Mauritania's first peaceful transfer of power since Mauritania's independence in 1960.